 Plantar fasciitis can cause heel and arch pain for many patients.
-At Family Foot and Orthotics Clinic patients can get a customized treatment for discomfort using medications, laser treatment, injections and custom orthotics.
+At Family Foot and Orthotics Clinic patients can get a customized plantar fasciitis treatment for discomfort using medications, laser treatment, injections and custom orthotics through our clinic in Kitchener-Waterloo.
 Find out more today and get back out there pain-free!

 podiatrist examining foot